MohammadA7/catalog/README.md

 * Cd to `/vagrant/catalog-backend`
 * If you want to generate fake data run `python faker.py`

-***before you can run the backend you have to provide the client_secret.json for google OAuth
+**Note that before you can run the backend you have to provide the client_secret.json for google OAuth**

 ### Using Google OAuth Login